Did you think fictional horror was the only place to get a good scare? Think again.

 You may have known that the Amityville Horror films were based on a true story, but did you know that the Lutz son who claimed to be possessed was featured in a documentary about his case?

 35 years after the events that tormented his family in 1975, Daniel Lutz tells his version of the infamous Amityville hauntings.
 Here, he reveals the horror behind growing up a member of a world-famous haunting.
 Filmmaker Eric Walter researched these accounts for years to ready himself to tackle the most personal testimony to date.

 3. Never Sleep Again

-Never before seen photographs, storyboards, conceptual art, publicity materials, archival documents and behind-the-scenes footage, and more are presented to demonstrate how Wes Craven created the first Elm Street film.
+Never before-seen photographs, storyboards, conceptual art, publicity materials, archival documents, behind-the-scenes footage, and more are presented to demonstrate how Wes Craven created the first Elm Street film.
 With extensive interviews, the documentary tells of how the cast and crew brought to life their own worst nightmares on screen.
 It examines the influence the franchise had on pop culture and the horror genre.
 Ever wondered what inspires a horror film director?
 Here’s your answer.

 4. The Mothman of Point Pleasant

 In November of 1966, a car full of young people encountered a terrifying creature they’d never seen before.
 In the following months, the monster, soon to become known as The Mothman, was spotted scaring unsuspecting victims again and again.

 This giant winged creature with red glowing eyes was witnessed by over 100 people—but the sightings suddenly stopped when the Silver Bridge collapsed, killing 46 people.
 To this day, people remain unsure exactly what the creature was, but one thing is for certain, the legend of The Mothman phenomenon will remain a great fascination to anyone interested in the strange and unexplained.